 Step 5.
 Contacted all converted users separately

-Finally, we reached out individually to those users who agreed to share their experiences with Snov.io to collect their testimonials.
-You can now see some of them on our testimonials page.
+Finally, we contacted the users who agreed to share their experiences with Snov.io individually to collect their testimonials.
+You can now view some of them on our testimonials page.

 Wrapping up